Truthfully, I categorize his statement as flat-out bonkers.

 Anyway, it relaxes me.

-Now it is a modern, completely wireless cooking thermometer.
+Now, it is a modern, completely wireless cooking thermometer.

-It eliminates any undercooking or overcooking, no matter how you cook your food, whether you're grilling your food, roasting your food, baking your food, broiling your food, deep frying your food, it can survive the heat in a deep fryer.
+It eliminates any undercooking or overcooking, no matter how you cook your food, whether you're grilling your food, roasting your food, baking your food, broiling your food, deep-frying your food.

-FIQ sense guarantees that your chicken, that your steak, that your pork, that your pork chops, that your fish will come out to your preferred outcome.
+Chef IQ Sense guarantees that your chicken, that your steak, that your pork, that your pork chops, that your fish will come out to your preferred outcome.

-And using Chef IQ sense is so simple.
+And using Chef IQ Sense is so simple.

 You just insert the wireless probe right into your food.

-You choose your desired dunness.
+You choose your desired doneness.

 Now, you do it on the Chef IQ app.